 Several years of demonstrated experience in a research environment, preferably at a major university or a research funding agency.
 Experience with administrative procedures related to research would be considered a strong asset

-Experience in the design, management, and evaluation of application and selection processes would be considered a strong asset
+Experience in the design, management, and evaluation of competitive student programs including application and selection processes would be considered a strong asset.

 Knowledge of University policies relating to research and training is required, along with understanding of federal and provincial policies governing the administration of grants and trainee awards at post-secondary institutions.
 Knowledge of the University of Calgary's governance model and the distribution of responsibilities is an asset in the coordination of university-wide programs with senior leadership and staff in other offices